Skip to main content

 Top tips

-• Food and drink: as you’re likely to be selling treats it is essential to label things for allergens.
+• Food and drink: as you’re likely to be selling treats, it’s essential to label any allergens clearly.
 Head over to the Food Standards Agency for further advice.

 • Social media: spread the word by setting up a Facebook event page and let us know how your fundraising activity is going with regular updates.
 Remember to tag us so we can see what you’re up to and say thank you!